Movie night and my personal Japanese film odyssey continues.

 Hedorah looks a cross between a giant tadpole and something unfortunate you might find on your shoe after walking the dog…oh…and with bloodshot eyes.
 One of Hedorah’s main weapons seems to involve projectile vomiting.
 I’m usually a pretty open-minded kinda guy but I’m thinkin’ deliberate hurling does not go on the positive side of the scoreboard for this epic.
 Ew-w-w-w-w.

-I’m notoriously unashamed to admit my fondness for Godzilla flicks but there are some elements that regularly pop up in the films that are simply unacceptable in polite society.
+I’m notoriously unashamed to admit my fondness for Godzilla flicks but there are some elements that regularly pop up in the films that are simply bewidering in polite society.
 This film has several of ‘em;

 - There’s a precocious child in suspenders and short pants.
 Wrong.